Schumann1237/learning-cpp/IntroductionToComputersAndProgramming/notes.md

 # Introduction to Computers and Programming
 ---
 ### Why program?
-<p>A program is a set of instructions that a computer
-follows to perform a task.
+A program is a set of instructions that a computer follows to perform a task.
 Commonly referred to as software.
-Software is essential to a computer because without it, a computer can do nothing.<p>
+Software is essential to a computer because without it, a computer can do nothing.

 Listed below are a few of the things that must be designed for any real-world computer programs:
 - the logical flow of the instructions